Back in winter of 2016, I learned how to ski and, most importantly, how to avoid turning into an icicle while doing so.

 The boots you wear when you’re not skiing are important, too.
 There are tons of other activities to check out when you’re on a ski trip that you’ll want good shoes for, like snowshoeing, sledding (which requires that you use your feet as brakes), and even just walking around.

 Your gloves are super important too, because if you’re like me, your hands and toes get cold almost immediately.
-I was pretty stoked to find a pair belonging to a brand that can retail for $99 for only $25 , and can report that they served me well during my ski trip.
+I was pretty stoked to find a North Face pair on sale for half off, and can report that they served me well during my ski trip.

 Make your first base layer something pretty warm and resilient but not bulky.
 This is useful all winter long, and I wear it all the time.
 I have a merino wool layer that’s functional and practical which is an important thing in cold temperatures Thankfully, this type of wool isn’t itchy for me as I usually have problems with wool.